DCAN-Labs/cifti-connectivity/README.md

 The `time_series` argument passed to `cifti_conn_matrix` is either 'dtseries' or 'ptseries'.
 The wrapper infers it from the `series_file`.

-To avoid conflating multiple files with the same name listed in the input `.conc`, this script generates a random hash of five characters and appends it to the end of each connectivity matrix's filename.
+To avoid conflating multiple files with the same name listed in the input `.conc`, for each connectivity matrix, this wrapper generates a random hash composed of the first character of each folder name in its `.d/ptseries.nii` file's path.
+The wrapper also appends the first 5 characters of the `.d/ptseries.nii` file name.
+This gives each output connectivity matrix a unique but consistent filename.

 ### cifti_conn_template
 This code builds a template d/pconn from a list of d/ptseries.
 If the d/pconn exists, if will load it instead of making it anew (calls `cifti_conn_matrix`).
 It takes the same arguments from the wrapper as `cifti_conn_matrix`, as well as `keep_conn_matrices`.